(CNN)Here's a look at the life of Diana, Princess of Wales.

 December 2006 - The British police release a report about the crash saying, that there was no conspiracy, it was an accident and Henri Paul was driving intoxicated.

-August 31, 2007 - On the tenth anniversary of her death, Diana's sons pay tribute to her at a special thanksgiving ceremony in the Guards' Chapel in London.
-Guests include Elton John, Cliff Richard, and celebrity photographer Mario Testino, as well as Prime Minister Gordon Brown and former Prime Ministers Tony Blair and John Major.
-Duchess Camilla does not attend.
-Prince Harry delivers an address which he wrote himself.
-"She was our guardian, friend and protector."
-He asked for her to be remembered as "fun-loving, generous, down-to-earth and entirely genuine."
-Prince William reads from St Paul's letter to the Ephesians.
+August 31, 2007 - On the 10th anniversary of her death, Diana's sons pay tribute to her at a ceremony in the Guards' Chapel in London.
+Guests include Elton John, Cliff Richard, celebrity photographer Mario Testino, Prime Minister Gordon Brown and former Prime Ministers Tony Blair and John Major.
+Prince Harry delivers a speech asking for Diana to be remembered as "fun-loving, generous, down-to-earth and entirely genuine."
+Prince William reads from St. Paul's letter to the Ephesians.

 October 2007 - Lord Justice Scott Baker, Britain's coroner, opens an official inquest into the deaths of Princess Diana and Dodi Fayed.
 Six women and five men are chosen as jurors.

 April 7, 2008 - The British coroner's jury finds that Diana and Dodi were unlawfully killed because of the actions of driver Henri Paul and the paparazzi.

 June 29, 2011 - The July 4 issue of Newsweek magazine comes out with a computer generated, digitally aged, Princess Diana walking next to her daughter-in-law, the Duchess of Cambridge, on the cover.
 The issue is meant to commemorate what would have been the princess' 50th birthday.